Mark-MDO47/RubberBandGun/README.md

 If you are new to FastLED, look at this famous demo code to see how easy it can be

 * https://github.com/FastLED/FastLED/blob/master/examples/DemoReel100/DemoReel100.ino

-In the RBG I use four unmodified routines from DemoReel100.
-These routines take no parameters.
-* bpm
-* confetti
-* juggle
-* rainbowWithGlitter

-I also use three modified routines from DemoReel100.
-The first routine takes no parameters, but the other two take a parameter.
-* RBG_bpm_rings
-* RBG_confetti_fadeby
-* RBG_juggle_numdot_ring

-I also use two routines of my own invention; these routines take parameter(s).
-* RBG_diskDownTheDrainOrRotate
-* RBG_RailGunEffect

-The LED patterns can string these routines together to make one composite pattern.

-FYI diskDownTheDrainOrRotate was originally written for the Graduation Cap project https://github.com/Mark-MDO47/GraduationCap2017.

 # Extras